 When writing a knowledge base article, your goal should be to answer the reader’s question comprehensively.
 Don't omit information because you think the user should know it.

-For example, this article about how to create an invoice in Portal explains that customers can auto charge clients or ask them to pay manually.
+For example, this article about how to create an invoice in Copilot explains that customers can auto charge clients or ask them to pay manually.
 And it goes one step further to explain what both options mean — even though the difference might seem obvious — so customers can make a more informed decision.

 Clear and plain language helps the reader to understand and use the information in your article easily.
 Let’s complete a simple exercise: Which of these statements leaves the least room for misinterpretation?